cbmckni/kinc-k8s-demo/README.md

 There should be an open terminal on the VM that is already running the CCP CLI environment.

+**If there is not a CCP CLI terminal open, or you closed the terminal, run the following in a new terminal:**

+`cd Desktop/ccp_cli`

+`Source venv/bin/activate`

 We will create a Kubernetes cluster with 1 master node and 3 workers.
 Give the cluster the same name as your CCP username, or *workshopX*

 To create the cluster, run: